Search

 Everyone plays a part, including visitors.

-Caring for museum collections is a shared responsibility across the entire workforce and shouldn’t rest with just one or two individuals.
-Responsibilities of care may vary depending on staff roles and levels of understanding and competency.
+Caring for museum collections is a shared responsibility across the whole workforce, and should never rest with just one or two people.
+Responsibilities may vary according to staff roles and levels of understanding and competency.
 Managers and trustees hold ultimate responsibility.
-Plan ahead and develop a strategy for robust collection care knowledge management and ensuring the workforce is suitably skilled.
+Plan ahead and develop a strategy for managing collections care knowledge, making training resources available and making sure the workforce is suitably skilled.

 Key elements to consider include:

-• Creating a procedural manual to ensure all staff are aware of their responsibility for care
+• Creating a procedural manual so every member of the workforce knows their responsibility for care

-• Hosting or facilitating training sessions or developing existing skills within your team to ensure everyone is aware of best practices
+• Hosting training sessions or developing existing skills within your team so everyone knows best practice

-• Ensuring procedures are in place for documenting care practices
+• Making sure procedures are in place for documenting care practices

 • Devoting a separate space for inspecting, preparing, and storing collections

-• Allocating a budget for buying collection care and emergency supplies, ensuring the materials are sustainable where possible
+• Allocating a budget for collection care and emergency supplies, choosing sustainable materials where possible

 • Incorporating collections care into forward and strategic plans for the museum

-• Involving volunteers and visitors in supporting conservation efforts through participation in events, conservation in action, and educational programmes.
+• Involving volunteers and the public in conservation through events, conservation in action, and educational programmes

 Caring for your collections is a continual process, not a one-off procedure.
-For the best results from collections care, develop a plan for thorough, ongoing care.
-Establishing routines helps to prevent cumulative issues and problems.
+For the best results, develop a collections care plan for thorough, ongoing care.
+Establishing routines helps prevent problems building up.

 Housekeeping

-Maintaining a clean museum and object store is essential to preserving the quality of your collections.
-Housekeeping in a museum should involve:
+Maintaining a clean museum and object store preserves the quality of your collections and creates a healthier environment for staff and visitors.
+Housekeeping, or basic conservation cleaning, should involve:

 Checking and monitoring

-Continuous monitoring of collections means that issues with an item can be identified early.
-Keep a record of routine checks throughout the building.
-The information is helpful for making improvements to the museum and problems can be found early.
+Continuous monitoring means you can identify issues with an item early.
+Keep a record of routine checks throughout the building, so you can use the information to make improvements and catch problems early.

 • Internal environments, including light and UV radiation, temperature and humidity, and dust and pollutants

-• Condition of collections, support on display and, protection in storage and transport
+• Condition of collections, support on display, and protection in storage and during transport

-A durable, non-damaging labelling system is essential for tracking every item in your collection.
-It should be supported by a central database that records key information.
-This includes ownership, significance, provenance, and supporting details such as treatment records.
-Guidance on safe marking and labelling of museum objects is available from Collections Trust.
+A sensible, long-lasting, and non-damaging labelling system is essential for keeping track of every item in your collection.
+Support it with a central database that records key information such as ownership, significance, provenance, and supporting details like treatment records.
+The Collections Trust has guidance on how to label and mark museum objects safely.

-Each item should have a unique identifier.
-This improves asset management and makes tracking easier.
-It applies to items in storage, on display, or on loan.
-However, this can be complex, particularly for museums with large collections, backlogs, missing information, or limited staff capacity.
+A unique identifier for each item aids asset management and makes tracking easier, whether items are on display, in storage, or moving within or outside the museum.
+This can be complex, especially with large collections, backlogs, missing information, or limited staff capacity.

 Handling and moving collections